 6. Choose Tried-and-True Subway Tile

 White subway tile is a staple for a reason.
 A symbol of modernity and cleanliness for over a century, it remains decidedly contemporary.
 This corner drink station, designed by Barriere Construction, shows why the classic look endures.
-The glossy finish of the Color Mind Light BR tile reflects light to brighten the space, while the traditional brick-lay layout maintains a clean, orderly appearance.
-For more ideas on how to use this ever-popular style, read our guide to subway tile layouts.
+The glossy finish of the Color Mind Light BR tile reflects light, brightening the space, while the traditional brick-lay layout maintains a clean, orderly appearance.

 This stylish drink station features a white subway tile backsplash in a brick-lay layout.